 A nurse or technologist may insert an intravenous (IV) line into a vein in your hand or arm.
 This will allow them to provide sedation or relaxation medication intravenously during the procedure.
 You may also receive a mild sedative prior to the biopsy.

 The doctor will use a local anesthetic to numb the path of the needle.

 Some biopsies, such as breast or thyroid biopsies, may be performed without sedation.
 The nurse or technologist will advise you at the time of the procedure regarding the sedation.

 When a biopsy is performed on a child, it is more likely that general anesthesia will be required to keep them comfortable during the procedure.

-If the procedure is being performed with fluoroscopy, you will lie down or stand for the procedure.
+If the doctor is using fluoroscopy guidance, you will lie down or stand for the procedure.

-Using imaging guidance, the physician will insert the needle through the skin, advance it to the site of the nodule and remove samples of tissue.
-Several specimens may be needed for complete analysis.
+Using imaging guidance, the doctor will insert the needle through the skin, advance it to the site of the nodule, and remove samples of tissue.
+They may need to collect several specimens for complete analysis.

-After the sampling, the needle will be removed.
+After the sampling, the doctor will remove the needle.

 You may be taken to an observation area for several hours.
-X-ray(s) or other imaging tests may be performed to monitor for complications.
+The doctor may use X-ray(s) or other imaging tests to monitor for complications.